gebodal/annodoc/index.md

 A `Measurement` relation starts at a ParameterName or ParameterSymbol, and ends at a MeasuredValue or Constraint.
 This relation indicates that the MeasuredValue or Constraint is a stated measurement of the physical entity denoted by the ParameterName/ParameterSymbol.
 Ideally, all MeasuredValue and Constraint annotations should have an associated Measurement relation, but there are edge cases where it is very difficult to identify an appropriate ParameterName or ParameterSymbol.
 In such cases, please annotate as fully as possible.

-An example of a standard Measurement relation would be:
+Examples of standard Measurement relations would be:

 <div markdown="1">
 ~~~ ann